sj-piano/ethereum-smart-contract-toolset/README.md

 ### Toolset

-*Important*: Please work through the <a href="#getting-started">Getting Started</a> section before trying to use a tool.
+*Important*: Please proceed through the <a href="#getting-started">Getting Started</a> section before trying to use a tool.
 When you are ready, return here to choose a tool and switch to its README.

 List of tools: